Winepress: Bladder

 A bladder press consists of a large cylinder, closed at each end, into which the fruit is loaded.
 To press the grapes, a large bladder expands and pushes the grapes against the sides.
 The juice then flows out through small openings in the cylinder.
 The cylinder rotates during the process to help homogenize the pressure that is placed on the grapes.

 Continuous screw

 A continuous screw press differs from the above presses in that it does not process a single batch of grapes at a time.
 Instead it uses an Archimedes' screw to continuously force grapes up against the wall of the device.
 Juice is extracted, and the pomace continues through to the end where it is extracted.
 This style of press is rarely used to produce table wines, and some countries forbid its use for higher quality wines.

 Flash release

 Flash release is a technique used in winepressing.
+The treatment consists of heating the grapes with steam almost to boiling and then submitting them to a strong vacuum.
 The technique allows for a better extraction of phenolic compounds.